floatdrop/node-cctz/readme.md

 Type: `TimeZone`<br>
 Default: Timezone from `input` or UTC

 Timezone, that should be used in parse.
-Timezone could be part of input:
+Timezone can be part of input:

 ```js
 cctz.parse('%Y-%m-%d %H:%M:%S %Ez', '2015-09-22 09:35:12+03:00');